pnlpal/dictionariez/README.md

 - Sort or disable dictionaries that you don't use, later I will add more dictionaries to support, any suggestions are welcome.
 - Currently support **English**, **Chinese** and **Japanese**, more languages will be supported if you like it.

 As you can see, I am a language learner, Chinese is my mother tongue, **English** and **Japanese** are what I am learning right now.
-I wish this little tool could helper the others like me.
+I wish this small tool could help the others like me.
 So if you have any suggestion please tell me, I am glad to hear feedbacks.
 And please correct me if you find any wrong expressions on context here or in the extension's page.
 Thank you.

 # Screenshot